Fluffy Silver Dollar Buttermilk Pancakes with Blueberries

 The complete ingredient list and measurements are listed in the printable recipe below.

-• Flour: Use your favorite brand of all-purpose flour. as there is no need for any exotic type of bread or cake flour.
+• All-purpose flour: Use your favorite brand of all-purpose flour.
+There is no need for any particular type of bread or cake flour.

 • Baking Powder and Baking Soda: We use both leavening agents in our recipe to make the pancakes extra light and fluffy.

 • Blueberries: Fresh or Frozen?
-Either work great for this recipe.
-If you are using frozen blueberries definitely do not add them to the batter since this will turn it a bluish-green color.
-You can add fresh blueberries to the batter but we prefer not to since even with careful stirring they can break.
-Adding them to the top of the pancakes as they cook ensures there is an equal distribution of berries.
+Either works great for this recipe.
+If you use frozen blueberries, do not add them to the batter, as this will make the batter bluish-green.
+You can add fresh blueberries to the batter, but we prefer not to since they can break even with careful stirring.
+Adding them to the top of the pancakes as they cook ensures an equal distribution of berries.

 ingredients for buttermilk pancakes